isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Don't use a template unless you have a realistic need for more than one template argument type.
+Don’t use a template unless you have a realistic need for more than one template argument type.
-Don't overabstract.
+Don’t overabstract.

 ##### Enforcement